 All Institute employees and applicants for jobs at MIT have the right to full and equal consideration on the basis of merit and other relevant, meaningful criteria.
 Therefore, MIT has developed policies and procedures to assure that employment-related actions are made without prejudice.
 The office of diversity administrative team, administrative officers, supervisors, hiring managers, and other human resources professionals implement these policies and procedures.

 MIT invites all applicants and employees to review its Affirmative Action Program for qualified individuals with disabilities and qualified protected veterans.
-Inquiries concerning the plan may be directed to the Manager of Staff Diversity and Inclusion.
+Inquiries concerning the plan may be directed to the Director of Diversity, Equity & Inclusion.

 What It Includes

 MIT's Affirmative Action includes:

 - monitoring of employment-related actions to prevent discrimination from occurring or to detect it and eliminate it.